-Regional workshops have been conducted by the WAGIN group with their counterparts in West Virginia on September 19 and 20 and a second is planned with Pennsylvania for December 12 and 13.
-Prince Georges Co., on behalf of the NCR, conducted an Interoperability Workshop on 17 and 18.
+In 2010, Regional workshops were conducted by the WAGIN group with their counterparts in West Virginia on September 19 and 20 and a second was held with Pennsylvania on December 12 and 13.
+The National Capital Region conducted an Interoperability Workshop in November 2010 and September 2011.